Pitching In – Free PD!

 Since March, Greg Sr, Greg Jr, and their colleague Jared did more than 300 free workshops and enrichment sessions for K-6 teachers, parents, and students.
 All together, they worked with more than 3,000 educators across the U.S., Canada, and on our military bases in Europe and the Pacific.

 This school year, we will continue to offer free workshops as part of our Saturday Morning Math Meetup series.
-Click here to sign up for our next workshop at 9:00 am CDT on September 12th.
+Click here to join the list for the next workshop.

 Our new Virtual Academy is off to a great start.
 We have limited the number of teachers in each session to make sure our PD is both intimate and inspiring.
 Feedback has been incredibly positive and many teachers say they like our virtual format better than in-person instruction!